Spring 2020 classes have resumed online.Please visit

-The colleges of DCCCD offer you a great value: quality instruction, seven locations in Dallas County plus online classes through Dallas Colleges Online, and a cost of only
+The colleges of DCCCD offer you a great value: quality instruction, seven locations in Dallas County plus online classes, and a cost of only

 Continuing Education Registration page.)